-Hedging calculation is applied only to derivative contracts that meet the requirements set in the guidelines of the Financial Supervisory Authority.
+Hedging calculation is applied only to derivative contracts that meet the requirements set in the guide-lines of the Financial Supervisory Authority.
 Derivative contracts to which hedge calculation has been applied have been valued together with the hedged item.
 Derivative contracts made for hedging purposes area valued together with the hedged balance sheet item.
-If no change in value is entered on the hedged balance sheet item, no entry is made on the hedging contract under profit and loss unless its negative value change exceeds the positive value change of the hedged balance sheet item.
+If no change in value is entered on the hedged balance sheet item, no entry is made on the hedged balance sheet item, no entry is made on the hedged contract under profit and loss unless its negative value change exceeds the positive value change of the hedged balance sheet item.
 If a readjustment is entered on the hedged item, the entire value change of the derivative used is entered as an expense.